rhymojs/rhymojs/README.md

 ## License

-Rhino maintains its code by attribution under the terms of the [MIT License](http://opensource.org/licenses/mit-license).
+Rhymo maintains its code by attribution under the terms of the [MIT License](http://opensource.org/licenses/mit-license).

 See the [LICENSE](https://github.com/xeptao/rhymojs/blob/dev/LICENSE) file for more details.